 Here are some of the lessons you can learn from the book:

-There is nothing such as competition.
+There is no such thing as competition.
 It is all made up in our minds.

-If you want to achieve something, you can do it no matter how hard it is.
+If you want to achieve something, you can do it, no matter how hard it is.
 The only condition is that it should be humanly possible.

 Focusing on your flaws will lead you nowhere.
 It will bring you one step closer to hating yourself on purpose.